samuel-marsh/scCustomize/index.md

             Add_Mito_Ribo_Seurat(seurat_object = obj_name, species = "Human")

-        -   Function already knows the defaults for Human, Mouse, and Marmoset (submit a PR if you would like more species added!).
+        -   Function already knows the defaults for Human, Mouse, Rat, Zebrafish, Drosophila, Marmoset, and Rhesus Macaque (submit a PR if you would like more species added!).

     -   *Example of wrapping many lines to one:* Extracting the top 10 (or 15, 20, 25, etc) genes per identity after running